kjl-89/choose-your-adventure/Outbreak/scene4A.md

 # The decision

-You grab your shotgun and ammo, ready to go back for your family.🔫
+You grab your shotgun and ammo, ready to go back for your family.

 Then you remember hearing her voice echoing over the phone. 📱 “GO HOME!”